-- ▶ The children will receive a new RWI phonics book 2-3 times a week.
-Later on in the scheme, books switch to a 5 day teaching timetable. - ▶ We use assessments to place the children into their phonics group.
-We carry out assessments every half term.
-Sometimes, children will move phonics group depending on our assessments. - We prioritise pupils' confidence and enjoyment in their reading.
+- Currently, the children receive a new RWI phonics book 2-3 times a week as they did in F2.
+Later on in the scheme, books switch to a 5 day teaching timetable. - We have restructured some of our phonics groups after initial assessments.
+The children will be working in phonics groups across KSI, with some mixed year group classes for phonics lessons only. - We prioritise pupils' confidence and enjoyment in their reading.
 It's important that children are only being asked to read decodable books at their ability level.